JenishPraveenKumarG/password_generator/README.md

 # password_generator
-Python script generating random passwords of specified length using a mix of characters.
-User input sets the password length, and the script employs string manipulation and random selection to create secure passwords
+• Simple Python script generating random passwords of specified length using a mix of characters.
+• User input sets the password length, and the script employs string manipulation and random selection to create secure passwords